poojasethi/poojasethi.github.io/_posts/2017-12-30-year-in-small-moments.md

 ## July
 ![Sequim lavender festival]({{ "/img/2017-in-review/july_2017.jpg" | absolute_url}})
 *Sequim, a small town on the Olympic peninsula of Washington, has an annual lavender festival.
-I went with one of my best friends and her family, and it was probably one of the most fun adventures I had all summer.
+I went with one of my friends and her family, and it was probably one of the most fun adventures I had all summer.
 We took a ferry ride to the peninsula and spent the day hand-picking lavender and eating lavender ice cream.
 The best part of the day was when we visited the nearby Dungenes Spit, a strip of beach